patricklity/CMS-Guide-Final/PromotionEvent.rst

     * - Category Page Banner
       - Have Category Page Banner?
 (Yes/No)
     * - Shop
-      - upload a banner and display it in different checkout pages.
-E.g. you can set the banner display in checkout/cart,         checkout/address...
-    * - Shop
       - The shop of Promotion Event
     * - Repeat
       - "Yes" or "No" of Repeat Promotion